ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-The Mobile App Revolution: Transforming Our Lives One Tap at a Time - <a href="https://medium.com/@shazaibdanish4/the-mobile-app-revolution-transforming-our-lives-one-tap-at-a-time-0370ee63366e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Facade Design Pattern in Android - <a href="https://medium.com/@naimish-trivedi/facade-design-pattern-in-android-3eb959df5478" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shazaibdanish`**
+✍️ **posted by `Naimish Trivedi`**

-<blockquote>In the previous 10 years, versatile applications have turned into a necessary piece of our day to day schedules.
-From exploring our urban…</blockquote>
+<blockquote>In software design, the Facade Pattern serves a similar role: it provides a simplified interface to a complex subsystem.
+It hides the…</blockquote>

 <h3>5.
 Most Free Promotion Advice Is Nonsense.
 Here’s What Worked For Us - <a href="https://medium.com/better-marketing/most-free-promotion-advice-is-nonsense-heres-what-worked-for-us-456ddc928a7c" target="_blank" rel="noopener noreferrer">link</a></h3>